This website no longer supports Internet Explorer 7 or below. Please update your browser.

 The L-shape of the building frames a large public garden—a collaboration between the artists and landscape architect—as a tableau to be seen from the lobby.
 The garden, entitled “Once Upon a Time in Fresno…” creates a whole environment that celebrates the natural history of the San Joaquin Valley—the region that the courthouse was built to serve.

 A defining aspect of the courthouse is its unique skin of sculptural precast concrete.
-The richly textured patterns that play across the elevations of the courthouse speak to the rustic panorama of the Central Valley landscape- from sweeping agricultural plains to foothills and mountains.
-Crucial technical requirements are also fulfilled: the panels meet the building’s blast-resistance criteria, provide acoustical insulation, and ensure the durability of the building’s envelope.
-Faceted planes of the concrete panels mediate the scale of the massive wall surfaces and highlight the daily and seasonal variation of Fresno’s powerful sunlight.
+Crucial technical requirements are also fulfilled: the panels meet the building’s blast-resistance criteria and ensure the durability of the building’s envelope.
+The faceted planes of the concrete panels mediate the scale of the building and highlight the daily and seasonal variation of Fresno’s powerful sunlight.